Hello,

 Towards Schramm-Loewner Evolutions

 This set of notes was completed during a reading course titled Conformally Invariant Processes in the Plane.
-The part on capacity and half-plane capacity is poorly written.
+The part on capacity and half-plane capacity is poorly written, but the proofs should be correct.

-A list of references which I found helpful is included at the end of the notes.
+An extensive list of references and learning material which I found helpful is included at the end of the notes.
+In fact this is probably the most helpful part of the notes.

 Loop-Erased Random Walks